chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-Side Effects matter in expression evaluation because it could cause bugs.
+Side Effects matter in expression evaluation because they could introduce bugs if not handled carefully:
-- **Reordering**: If the compiler or programmer changes the evaluation order, side effects might happen in a different order.
+- **Reordering**: If the compiler or programmer changes the evaluation order, side effects might occur in a different order.
-- **Short-Circuiting**: as we have seen in the above examples, side effects may or may not happen because of short-circuiting, so don’t rely on side effects in short-circuited branches.
+- **Short-Circuiting**: as shown above, side effects may or may not occur because of short-circuiting, so don’t rely on side effects in short-circuited branches.
-To make program behavior predictable and improve code clarity, you may want to keep side effects outside of complex boolean expressions or extract method calls with side effects into separate lines.
+To keep program behavior predictable and code clear, it’s often best to avoid embedding important side effects in complex boolean expressions.
+If a method call or operation has a significant side effect, consider doing it in a separate statement.

-### Expression Evaluation Order
+### Expression Evaluation

-**Expression Evaluation Order** is determined by several factors, mainly **operator precedence**, **operator associativity** and **operand/subexpression evaluation order**.
-Operator precedence is the most straightforward, but the other two is a little complicated and the distinction between operator associativity and order of operand evaluation could confuse a lot of people.
+**Expression Evaluation** is determined by several factors, mainly **operator precedence**, **operator associativity** and **operand/subexpression evaluation order**.
+They could be trick and confuse a lot of people.
+To conclude:
+- Operator Precedence and Operator Associativity in Java (and most programming languages) only determine how expressions are grouped, that is how the parser builds the abstract syntax tree (AST).
+They do not dictate when function arguments are evaluated, when side effects (like `i++`) happen and the exact runtime order of evaluation.
+- These are determined by the Java Language Specification, which explicitly defines operand evaluation order (e.g., left-to-right for most binary operators).

 #### Operator Precedence

-When working with operators and operands, be mindful of operator precedence, as operators with higher precedence will be evaluated first.
-For example, `*` and `/` will be evaluated before `-` and `+`.
-If you are interested, you can find a complete table of precedence here: https://introcs.cs.princeton.edu/java/11precedence/
+Operator Precedence determines which operator binds first when two different operators appear together without parentheses.
+For example, `*` and `/` take precedence over `-` and `+`.
+You can find a complete table of precedence here: https://introcs.cs.princeton.edu/java/11precedence/

-In terms of boolean expressions, if you simply use parenthesis to eliminate ambiguity, you don't have to remember the precedence of different logical operators.
+If you are unsure of operator precedence, you can always use parentheses to make the order explicit.
+For boolean expressions, using parentheses to remove ambiguity is a good practice for readability.
+For instance:

 ```java
 // When there is only one type of logical operator, there is no ambiguity.